Counselling and Mental Health Services

 We are here to help you with emotional, psychological and longer-term mental health problems.
 Our trained Counsellors and Mental Health Advisors will help you to manage your difficulties so that you can continue your studies and achieve your goals at University.

-We are accredited by the British Association of Psychotherapy and Counselling (BACP) (opens new window).
+Our practitioners are British Association of Psychotherapy and Counselling (opens new window) (BACP) registered and accredited.

 # Get face-to-face counselling, coaching or mental health support

 You can get individual, face-to-face 50-minute sessions with a Counsellor or Mental Health Advisor.
 (Telephone or Skype sessions can be arranged by request in some circumstances).
 Sessions are designed to help you develop coping skills to make sure that you achieve your full potential during your studies.

 International students should contact the International Office for welfare support

 You’ll need to register online before you can book an appointment with a Counsellor or mental health advisor.
 Log in to the student portal and visit the Counselling and Mental Health page (opens new window) and complete the registration form (opens new window).

 Submit your registration form and we will email you (via your University email account) with instructions on how to book an appointment.
 (Sometimes, we may telephone you for more information).
 We will offer priority appointments if appropriate.
 If you have any queries, please email email@example.com or telephone 024 7765 8029.